Evidence Level

 What is the recommended dosage of Inulin?

-The clinically studied dose for Inulin is 2–10 g/day for prebiotic/gut microbiome effects; gradual dose increase recommended to minimize GI discomfort; functional food fortification: 3–8 g/serving.
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 2–10 g/day for prebiotic/gut microbiome effects; gradual dose increase recommended to minimize GI discomfort; functional food fortification: 3–8 g/serving Always follow the product label and check with a healthcare provider for personal advice.